akulikova64/simulated_evolution_cnn/README.md

 src/ - R and python scripts for data processing

-data/ - Ccontains raw data of simulated proteins and CNN output
+data/ - Contains raw data of simulated proteins and CNN output